Top Riviera Maya Ruins You Can’t Miss

 Sea view at Tulum site.
 Image via Pixabay

 As the only beachfront Mayan ruins in the whole Riviera, Tulum offers amazing views of the Caribbean shore and a well-maintained archaeological site.
 Constructions are protected by small fences, so it is not possible to climb any of its buildings.
-As it became a touristy place and started receiving lots of visitors, it had to be maintained so travelers can still find ruins in good shape.
+As it became a touristy place and started receiving lots of visitors, it had to be maintained so travelers could still find ruins in good shape.
 Tulum, as an ex-commercial path for the exchange of goods, also served as a place to watch out for possible invaders.
 Some of its buildings allowed their inhabitants to guide incoming traders and keep the weather on watch.

 Ruins near Akumal